 Here are some resources that have helped me build this blog.
 Some of the links are affiliate links, which means I receive a small commission (at no extra cost to you) if you make a purchase after clicking on them.
 Feel free to contact me if you have any questions about the resources.

 There are several free, fantastic blogging platforms that are easy-to-use and have a variety of design themes and options.
 I started off with a free Blogspot account, but switching to a self-hosted WordPress blog has provided me with more flexibility and control.
 I used Bluehost for hosting for several years.
 They are good for starting out, but I’m now at the point where I want a company with a little better customer service response time.
 So, I recently switched to SiteGround and am thrilled with their customer service.

 I knew I’d need some help when I decided to move from Blogger to WordPress.
 Tanya at Blogelina took care of everything!
 She was fantastic and I highly recommend her Blogger-to-Wordpress service.

 I also highly recommend Chrissy from WebSpyred.
 I hired her when I had problems with the blog’s speed and logging in, and I saw immediate results.

-I use PicMonkey to make most a lot of the images and graphics you see on my page.
-The basic membership is free, but if you want their premium fonts and graphics, you have to upgrade to their Royale level.
-It’s usually $4.99 / month or $33/year, but you can get a free day to try it out.
+I use Canva to make most a lot of the images and graphics you see on my page.
+The basic membership is free.

 I use Mad Mimi to send out my blog posts as emails.
 It’s super-simple to use for your email list and their customer service is lightning fast.
 They have 3 very affordable plans, and one is even FREE!